danvk/oldnyc/nyc/howto.md

 The neighborhood polygons come from the OkCupid neighborhood mapping project, plus some "neighborhoods" I added to fill in gaps: https://mapsengine.google.com/map/edit?mid=zDeZKgCz5T0g.kjlr8d-9Cczk

 From that "My Map", export KML.
-This creates "City Island.kml".
+This creates "City Island.kml", which you should copy to nyc/extra-neighborhoods.kml

+Run:

+./create-neighborhood-json.py

+to create nyc/neighborhood-polygons.json.
+Then run:

+./generate-neighborhood-lat-lons.py ../viewer/nyc-lat-lons.js > ../viewer/nyc-neighborhood-photos.js

+to regenerate the JS file used by the frontend (which contains both polygons & image data).

 ## Generate photos.pickle